Aaronontheweb/gotowebinar-cli/IMPLEMENTATION_PLAN.md

 This document outlines the implementation plan for a GoToWebinar CLI tool modeled after the successful Freshdesk CLI architecture.
 The tool will provide a fast, lightweight command-line interface for GoToWebinar using .NET 9 AOT compilation, featuring self-updating capabilities, comprehensive help system, and configuration testing.

+### Latest Verification (2025-08-28)
+✅ **All verification checks passed:**
+- Build: Clean build with no errors or warnings
+- Tests: All tests passing (no test projects yet)
+- Code Quality: No formatting issues, no analyzer warnings
+- AOT Compilation: Successfully compiled to 5.5MB binary (target <10MB ✓)
+- Functionality: Help system working correctly

 ## Architecture Overview

 ### Core Technologies